Whys and Other Whys: Plot

-Felix tells another story, this time on how he tried to deliver a package to his buddy but had trouble with a robber.
-The robber thinks the package contains something expensive but it was just arabica beans.
+Felix tells another story, this time on how he tried to deliver a package to her but had trouble with a robber.
+The robber thinks the package contains something expensive but it was just candies.
 The robber is disgusted and tosses the package off a cliff and into the sea.
-Felix jumps in too.
+Felix jumps in too to rescue to his beloved.
 As Felix manages to retrieve the box, the waves toss him onto a ship.
+He is proud to catch the package, but the waves rock the ship, rocking Felix along with it and causing him to feel dizzy.
+This time, his wife asks why he has a hair strand on his back.

-After a ride on the ship, he continues walking and carrying package.
-This was until he is spotted by a lion which is interested in the box.
+Felix tells the last story.
+He says that while somehow taking the same box home, he is spotted by a lion which is interested in the box, who ends up escaping from the zoo.
 Though attacked, Felix prevails in the fight.

-But the iceweasel finds the stories very farfetched because Felix failed to explain what happened to the package if there was any.
-The iceweasel pounds Felix with the car muffler.
+His wife finds the stories very farfetched, asking why he is a terrible liar then, pounds Felix with the rolling pin.
 The cartoon finishes with Felix bruised and covered in bandages.